jbarozet/papers/csr1000v-kvm/09-instantiate-vedgecloud.md

 # Instantiate a vEdgeCloud

-## Generate Bootstrap Configuration (cloud-init file)
+## Generate Day0 Configuration

+### Creating Bootstrap file from vManage

-To add a virtual edge you need to generate a bootstrap file.
-Navigate to the devices page under: Configuration > Devices > WAN Edge List
+To instantiate a virtual edge with a day0 configuration, you need to generate a bootstrap file from vManage.

-- Pick a vEdge Cloud
+Create a Device Template and attach that template to your device.
+Enter all parameters and deploy.

+Then go to Configuration > Device > WAN Edge List

-- Click on 3-dots ...
+Click on the 3-dots on the right of a device and pick "Generate bootstrap configuration"
-- Generate Bootstrap Configuration

-Go to vManage > Devices

-Select a vEdgeCloud that is available and generate the bootstrap config

 ![vedgecloud-01](../csr1000v-openstack/img/vedgecloud-01.png)